Please use a larger screen to view this site.

 getSeasonFromStatus reads the season number from campaign_status, defend_event, and statistics.
 It logs a warning if multiple different season values are present across those fields.
 Attack events are deliberately excluded here because they can belong to a prior season while the rest of the payload belongs to the current one.

-A row for this season is created in h1_season with last_updated left as null.
+A row for this season is created in h1_season with last_updated left as null and the season-level metadata (introduction_order, points_max, season_duration) inlined directly on the row.
 The false parameter signals that this is the initial, unconfirmed creation.
 See the Confirm Pattern section below.

 Step 6 — Upsert events